 Does inbound marketing include SEO?

-Inbound marketing is a marketing philosophy that operates under a core tenet that people search the Internet to educate themselves before they purchase business or consumer services.
+Inbound marketing is a philosophy that operates under a core tenet that people search the internet to educate themselves before they purchase commercial or consumer products.

 This means you and your team will be publishing a lot of blogs, among other content marketing.